WayScience/playbooks/internal/bioimage_archive_upload.md

 Use this guide when a project is ready to publish raw image data and the authoring team has decided to deposit in the BioImage Archive.

+## If you run into questions or issues

+> ⚠️ If you run into trouble or questions, reach out to [bioimage-archive@ebi.ac.uk](bioimage-archive@ebi.ac.uk) to help address issues.

 ## Prerequisites

 - A finalized dataset folder (no in-progress changes).